-After weeks of haggling, the Ohio House of Representatives finally chose Representative Ryan Smith (R-Bidwell) to be Speaker of the House for the remainder of the 132nd General Assembly.
+After weeks of negotiating, the Ohio House of Representatives finally chose Representative Ryan Smith (R-Bidwell) to be Speaker of the House for the remainder of the 132nd General Assembly.
 The chamber has been without an official leader since former Speaker Cliff Rosenberger resigned in April amid an FBI investigation into his travel expenses.
 That investigation and the primary wins of allies of Smith’s main opponent in the speaker’s race, Representative Larry Householder (R-Glenford), contributed to a stalemate within the Republican caucus over who would replace Rosenberger for the remainder of the term.

 Smith and Householder were both angling to replace Rosenberger at the end of the year when his tenure was to end due to term-limits.
 However, Rosenberger’s sudden resignation and the fallout from the FBI investigation further complicated any already ugly contest as the House was forced to pick a speaker earlier than expected.